The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 • The best lightweight Chinese carbon wheels are the Elitewheels DRIVE (use the CYCLISTSHUB discount code at elite-wheels.com to get 15% OFF your purchase).
 They weigh only 1300g (50mm, disc) and are stiff, responsive, and stable in crosswinds.
 On the flats, however, they can’t hold speed as well as heavier wheels like HYPERs.

-• One of the most popular wheels are the Lún HYPER (use CYCLISTSHUB10 discount code at winspace.cc to get 10% OFF your purchase).
+• One of the most popular wheels are the Lún HYPER 2023 (use CYCLISTSHUB10 discount code at winspace.cc to get 10% OFF your purchase).
 They stand out thanks to their rim finish, stiffness, speed, and durability.
-They are just not as stable in crosswinds as DRIVE.
+They are just not as stable in crosswinds as DRIVE (the 3rd gen. is better in this aspect) and are a bit narrower by today’s standards.

-Keep reading to learn more about each wheelset and take advantage of the exclusive discounts I negotiated directly with the manufacturers to get even better prices.
+Read on to learn more about each set of wheels and take advantage of exclusive discounts I’ve negotiated directly with the manufacturers.
+I’ll also guide you through the selection of wheelsets and explain what to look out for.

 What Are the Best Chinese Carbon Wheels?